 This class is for professionals who want to strengthen their writing skills.
 Participants develop strategies and skills necessary for writing professional, clear, and succinct communications.
 The course emphasizes key elements for effective professional writing: purpose, audience, structure, and language, as well as style, tone, and grammar in context.
 Types of writing covered include emails, memos, proposals, reports and other communications used in professional contexts.
 With intensive individual feedback from the instructor, you can expect to become a more natural, sophisticated, and professional writer.

-ESL-NI 7009 Advanced Speaking And Listening
+ESL-NI 7009 Advanced Speaking and Listening Skills

 This course prepares fluent speakers to function more comfortably in situations in which educated English is expected.
 Participants learn how to polish their delivery skills and diction and improve their use of English structures, while addressing intonation, volume, and body language.
 Explore confidence-building techniques as you plan formal and informal presentations, take part in discussions, and expand your knowledge of vocabulary and idioms, all while receiving intensive individualized error correction.

-ESL-NI 7010 / ESL-NI 7600 Language Analysis: Advanced Vocabulary And Grammar Workshop
+ESL-NI 7010 / ESL-NI 7600 Language Analysis: Advanced Vocabulary and Grammar Workshop

 Expand your vocabulary and learn how to use a broader range of phrases and structures to make your writing and speech more polished and sophisticated.
 Workshop participants analyze complex structures and novel word choices to unlock meaning in difficult texts and practice expanding their own linguistic repertoire in writing and speech.

-ESL-NI 7050 Better English Through Reading Advanced
+ESL-NI 7050 Better English Through Reading: Advanced

 The key to increasing your reading speed, fluency, and comprehension is to read regularly.
 At the same time, regular reading increases your overall exposure to vocabulary and grammatical structures, so you encounter enough English to deeply acquire the grammar and vocabulary you have been exposed to in other courses and textbooks.
 With support from the instructor, participants in this hybrid course will learn to select English reading materials that are appealing and at the appropriate level.
 You will set reading goals, chart your progress, and share your learning with classmates.
 Experience the satisfaction of being able to read fluently in English!

 Develop your critical reading skills and enhance your vocabulary while reading short and medium-length works of nonfiction.
-Depending on the backgrounds and interests of the course particpants, you may read articles, essays, blog posts, editorials, white papers, and research articles.
+Depending on the backgrounds and interests of the course participants, you may read articles, essays, blog posts, editorials, white papers, and research articles.
 Learn to distinguish among differences in style, tone, and structure across genres.
 Identify authors' perspectives and assumptions, and use inferences to make sense of information presented indirectly or implicitly.

 Read great works of literary fiction.
 Course participants will read one or more novel or short story collection in English.
 Develop critical reading and thinking skills while learning about the structure of the text, common literary devices, and character development.
 Class activities may include discussion, short poster presentations, dramatic readings and enactments, reading journals, vocabulary journals, and short summaries.